coffeecore/Sonic-Pi-Music-sequencer/README.md

 `instruType` : `synth` if add synth or `sample` for sample

-`instruPosition` : Number of instrument channel position.
-Will use it to add beats, FXs, options etc.
+`instruPosition` : Channel position.
+Will use it to add beats, FXs, options etc. `-1` to put in or delete at (see below) last position

 `instruName` : Name of synth or sample to use for this channel